polarfire-soc/polarfire-soc-buildroot-sdk/README.md

 To completely erase, reformat, and program a disk, with the label `sdX`, run:
 `sudo make DISK=/dev/sdX format-boot-loader`.
 This depends on gdisk and e2fsprogs.

-The mode selection switches should be set as follows:
+The mode selection switches should be set as follows for the MPFS, which will boot into linux automatically:

 ```
       USB   LED    Mode Select                  Ethernet